-It's estimated to be 13 billion light-years away and 800 times larger than our Sun.
+It's estimated to be 13 billion light-years away and 800 million times the mass of our Sun.

-300,000 people attended this concert in California which featured The Rolling Stones.
+Three hundred thousand people attended this concert in California, which featured The Rolling Stones.
 However, the concert turned violent, resulting in 3 deaths and numerous injured.

 It started as a company to sell textile remnants.